sndsgn/backbone-breakdown/README.md

     - `el` - Specify the `el` to which you will append elements
     - `template` - Specify a `template` to which you will populate with user input data if requested in the view
     - `events` - Define `events` that the view should listen for and the methods that should be invoked
-    - `initialize` - Define the `initialize` method which will specify which event it will listen to on the model and what it should do once those events occur.
-This almost always includes invoking render.
+    - `initialize` - Define the `initialize` method which will specify which event it will listen to on the model or from the user and what it should do once those events occur.
+This almost always includes invoking `render`.
-    - `render` - Define a `render` method which will populate the template with data and append the view with HTML
+    - `render` - Define a `render` method which will populate the template with data and append the view `el` defined element with HTML
     - View event methods - define the methods that should be invokded on the model when the specified event occurs
   - Sub View to main App View
     - `el` - Specify the `el` to which you will append elements
     - `initialize` - Define the `initialize` method which will specify which event it will listen to on the model and what it should do once those events occur.
 This almost always includes invoking render.
-    - `render` - Define a `render` method which will populate the template with data and append the view with HTML
+    - `render` - Define a `render` method which will populate the template with data and append the view `el` defined element with HTML
   - Model
     - `defaults` - define default values and instantiate those variables
     - `initialize` - initialize the model